 In a distributed wireless congested environment, a station has no knowledge of the number of contending terminals.
-The 802.11 standard MAC protocol adapts its CW to the current congested level by doubling its CW upon each collision, and resetting it upon a successful transmission.
+The 802.11 standard MAC protocol adapts its CW to the current congested level by doubling its CW upon each collision and by resetting it upon a successful transmission.
 Doubling the CW assumes a higher congestion level and therefore the need to increase the CW.
 When a node increases its CW, it reduces the chances of simultaneous transmissions with other nodes, at the cost of more backoff overhead.
 This reduces collisions and the corresponding retransmission times, therefore improving the throughput.
-When a node succeeds to transmit a frame, it assumes that the congestion level has dropped, and therefore it resets its CW to CW{min} .
-However, when a node succeeds to transmit a frame at a given CW_i , this does not correspond to a congestion level decrease, but rather to a convenient CW value.
+When a node succeeds in transmitting a frame, it assumes that the congestion level has dropped, and therefore it resets its CW to CW{min} .
+However, when a node succeeds in transmitting a frame at a given CW_i , this does not correspond to a congestion level decrease, but rather to a convenient CW value.
 Therefore the CW value must be kept large as long as the congestion level remains the same.
 By resetting the CW, a node takes the risk of experiencing the same collisions and retransmissions until it reaches convenient (high) CW values again, wasting time and bandwidth.

-To adapt the CW to possible congestion level drops, we should consider decreasing the CW upon successful transmissions.
-However, since congestion level is not likely to drop suddenly, we should consider slow CW decrease (SD) functions.
-Intuitively, the advantage of SD functions is more collision avoidance during congestion, leading to less collisions and retransmissions, which increases throughput and decreases delays.
-The drawback is keeping high CW values after congestion level drops, increasing the overhead and decreasing the throughput.
-This inconvenience is negligible compared to the advantage of SD, since it is very unlikely that the congestion drops quickly to low levels.
+To adapt the CW to possible drops of congestion level, we should consider decreasing the CW upon successful transmissions.
+However, since the congestion level is not likely to drop suddenly, we should consider slow CW decrease (SD) functions.
+Intuitively, the advantage of SD functions is more collision avoidance during congestion periods, leading to less collisions and retransmissions, which increases throughput and decreases delays.
+The drawback is keeping high CW values after the congestion level drops, increasing the overhead and decreasing the throughput.
+This inconvenience is negligible compared to the advantage of SD, since it is very unlikely that the congestion would drop quickly to low levels.
 In the following sections we propose SD functions and evaluate their performances by comparing them to the actual standard, in different scenarios.

-The slow CW decrease was first introduced in MACAW [5], which is an extensions to the CSMA and MACA schemes.
-The main idea of MACAW was to increase the CW at each collision by multiplying it by 1.5, and to linearly decrease it by 1 at each successful frame transmission.
-The approach was called MILD (multiplicative increase, linear decrease).
-But it did not explore the effect of other decrease factors than linear decrease on channel efficiency.
-Furthermore, only throughput measure in infrastructure mode was considered.
-Ad-hoc topology and other performance metrics like fairness, delays, resilience to noise, power consumption and settling times remained unexplored.
+The slow CW decrease was first introduced in MACAW [5], which is an extension to the CSMA [4] and MACA [6] schemes.
+The main idea of MACAW is to increase the CW at each collision by multiplying it by 1.5, and to linearly decrease it by 1 at each successful frame transmission.
+The approach is called MILD (multiplicative increase, linear decrease).
+The analysis was restricted to the effect of linear decrease functions on the channel efficiency only.
+Furthermore, only throughput measures in infrastructure mode were considered.
+Adhoc topologies and other performance metrics like fairness, delays, resilience to noise, power consumption and settling times were unexplored.

-In [6], the slow CW decrease was considered, but from the fairness enhancement point of view.
-[6] tries to establish local utility functions in order to achieve system-wide fairness, with no explicit global coordination.
+In [7], the slow CW decrease was considered, but from the fairness enhancement point of view.
+[7] tries to establish local utility functions in order to achieve system-wide fairness, with no explicit global coordination.
 Then, it "translates" a given fairness model into corresponding backoff-based collision resolution algorithms that probabilistically achieve the fairness objective.
 These algorithms include different backoff increase/decrease factors.
-[6] tries to enhance the fairness properties that MACAW [5] and CB-Fair first proposed in [7].
-Always aiming to establish fair contention algorithms, [7] uses smooth CW increase and decrease functions.
+[7] tries to enhance the fairness properties that MACAW [5] and CB-Fair first proposed in [8].
+Always aiming to establish fair contention algorithms, [8] uses smooth CW increase and decrease functions.
 Each station i contends to access the channel in order to send a frame to station j with a probability p{ij} , computed in two ways using time-based and connection-based methods.
 These methods are pre-established using information broadcast by each station such as the number of logical connections and the contention time.